Tim-The-Wilson/Tim-The-Wilson/README.md

 ### About Me:

-- 👋 I studied Complex Dynamics in my disseration under Mariusz Urbański while studying at the University of North Texas.
+- I studied Complex Dynamics in my disseration under Mariusz Urbański while studying at the University of North Texas.
-- 👀 I’m currently interested in data science, more specifically with fine-tuning deep neural networks and investigating the endless appications of ensemble learning.
+- I’m currently interested in data science, more specifically with fine-tuning deep neural networks and other machine learning applications.
-- 🌱 I’m currently learning more about the Python libraries NumPy, pandas, matplotlib, and TensorFlow.
-- 💞️ I’m looking to establish a new career in Data Science and maybe eventually database engineering.
-- 📫 How to reach me ...
+- I've spent the last couple of months deeply investigating the TensorFlow library for Python, but now I am turning my attention to PyTorch to compare.

 ### My Languages and Tools: